EBolle/myclick/README.md

 ## Usage

 Although the commands are specific to my use cases, they might be useful to you as well.
-After you cloned the repo it is best to create a virtual environment before executing the follow command.
+After you cloned the repo it is best to create a virtual environment before executing the following command.

 ```bash
 pip install --editable .